ntaraujo/kivy-easier/INSTALL.md

 The second is the apple of the eye: will take your orders to buildozer inside the distro making shure adb workarounds are working.

-And the third is to make easier the common command
+And the third is for making easier the common command
 ```
 buildozer android logcat | grep python
 ```